ZcashFoundation/GrantProposals-2018Q2/README.md

 **[TODO: FUNDING AMOUNTS]**

-**[TODO: Distinguish between amounts per grant and total grant program allotment, clarify that funds are "discretionary" for academics]**
+*At least $125k, possibly more with sponsorship with organizations outside of the Foundation.
+This represents the total amount of grant funding available for all projects this round.
+These funds are considered "discretionary" for those that are academic researchers.*

 Note that—depending on your country of residence—taxes may be due on your grant award when they are received and/or when your ZEC is sold.